Antonio Lacayo ’07Managua, Nicaragua

 Lacayo graduated with a master's degree in business administration from the Harvard Business School and a master's degree in public administration and international development at the Harvard Kennedy School in 2013.
 Since then, he moved back to Nicaragua and has been working with a Central American conglomerate.
 He is responsible for evaluating and developing new business opportunities in agriculture, industry and energy.

 At Princeton, Lacayo was a civil and environmental engineering major.
-He studied environmental issues as they relate to social justice in the Woodrow Wilson School of Public and International Affairs, where he earned a certificate.
+He studied environmental issues as they relate to social justice in the Princeton School of Public and International Affairs, where he earned a certificate.
 “I’ve always wanted to work to help Nicaragua,” he says.
 “Engineering gave me the chance to apply academics to the real world.
 Studying policy at Princeton taught me that environmental stewardship is a type of social justice for future generations.”